 - GREASE a rectangular glass baking dish approx. 20 x 23cm x 7cm deep.

 - Béchamel cheese sauce – prepare this first and let rest for 20mins.
-This can be made the day before and reheat before construction.
-Melt the butter to the pre-heated saucepan, add flour and combine to make your paste or roux (as it's called).
-Cook this for a few minutes, then slowly add the milk approx. 1/2 cup at a time and whisk to ensure there are no lumps, after the final liquid has been added
+This can be made the day before and reheated before construction.
+Melt the butter in the pre-heated saucepan, add flour and combine to make your paste or roux (as it's called).
+Cook this for a few minutes, then slowly add the milk approx. 1/2 cup at a time and whisk to ensure there are no lumps after the final liquid has been added

 - Tomato Sauce – add a splash of oil to your pan and cook the onion for 3 minutes until soft, add the crushed garlic, and the spices except for the fresh basil.
 Cook for a minute, then add the tomatoes, passata, and water sugar and stir until combined.
 Simmer this for 20-30 minutes until slightly reduced.

-- Lasagne Construction – Place a few large spoonfuls of the tomato sauce to the base of your dish, add a layer of lasagne sheets, then top with a layer of sauce, sprinkle a fine layer of parmesan cheese.
-Repeat 3 -4 times, finishing with tomato sauce, any leftover béchamel sauce, and top with parmesan cheese.
+- Lasagne Construction – Place a few large spoonfuls of the tomato sauce to the base of your dish, add a layer of lasagne sheets, then a layer of the spinach and ricotta filling, then top with a layer of sauce, and sprinkle a fine layer of parmesan cheese.
+Repeat 3-4 times, finishing with tomato sauce, and any leftover béchamel sauce, and top with parmesan cheese.

 - BAKE in the hot oven for 30 mins.

 - BONUS TIP allows the lasagne to rest on the bench covered for 15 minutes before serving.
 Don't worry it will still be warm.
 If you try and serve it too soon it may fall apart.